VeriorPies/MineCloud/README.md

      - NOTE: The script will not create a Hosted Zone for you!
 The domain purchasing needs to be done manually and the Hosted Zone must be available in the same AWS account where you want to setup MineCloud.
      - ATTENTION: For the instance to update its own DNS record the permissions must be broader than without using a DNS name.
 This could be used by an attacker to takeover the DNS record.
      - `DOMAIN_NAME`: contains the domain name of an existing hosted zone.
+     - It seems that the ARecord does not get deleted when the start_service.sh script updated the IP address externally.
+Currently you need to delete the ARecord manually if you want to re-run cdk deploy after destroying everything.
 2. Deploy MineCloud
    - (Optional) Customize Deployment
      - Common customizable options (e.g. VM type, disk size...etc) can be found in `minecloud_configs\MineCloud-Configs.ts`